Early Admissions Programs

 Admission into DMEAP is competitive.
 DMEAP will accept up to a maximum of ten (10) students per year.
-Applicants must complete the online University of Hawaiʻi at Mānoa application and the following:
+Applicants must complete the online University of Hawaiʻi at Mānoa Undergraduate Application.

 Additionally, applicants must submit the following items directly to JABSOM:

 - Copy of current courses in progress (grade 12)